 You will need to provide details of your motivations, previous experience, availability and select job roles and occupational areas in which you have a genuine interest in learning more about.
 The work shadowing programme is designed to broaden your understanding of the job market and as such you will not apply to a particular organisation but will be assigned to a host that best fits your interests and motivations.

 Work shadowing is an unpaid experiential learning experience which gives short exposure to a professional environment.
 As such you will not be in receipt of a salary for the time spent with an organisation however reasonable travel costs and expenses can be paid for students from low income backgrounds.

 Terms and Conditions:

-Please note this is pilot programme being run for the first time in 2016-17.
-We cannot guarantee that every application will result in a work shadowing opportunity.
-Student/Host matches will made on the basis of the preferences expressed in the applications form and on the strength of the application answers.
+Please note we cannot guarantee that every application will result in a work shadowing opportunity.
+Student/Host matches will be made on the basis of the preferences expressed in the application form and on the strength of the application answers.
 Where the scheme is over-subscribed priority will be given to students that meet the College’s Widening Participation criteria.
 If you are unsuccessful in the first round (Spring), you will be eligible to re-apply for a place in the second round (Summer).